 and tweets about participation and people power here.Rachael Martin-Smith

+is a campaigner and advocate specialising in real world and digital campaign mobilisation.
 Having developed a passion, and proficiency for community organising Rachael empowers those directly impacted by social injustice to ensure authenticity of experience is at the heart of political decision making.

-You can follow Rachael on Twitter here
+."
+You can follow Rachael campaigning on Twitter here

 .
 Elizabeth Mistry